 New research shows that multitasking is actually less efficient than doing one thing at a time.
 The brain can only handle so many new skills at once.
 Learning the coordination of how to play an instrument is plenty to focus on at first.

 To play any musical instrument you will need to coordinate body parts in new ways.
-To play a wind instrument you’ll need to sync breath, mouth, tongue and finger movements.
+For example, you’ll need to sync breath, mouth, tongue and finger movements to play a wind instrument.

 To play guitar or ukulele, you’ll need to coordinate your hands to do two different things at the same time.
 You might also need to add singing to the mix.
 Plus remembering the words.
 To add in learning music notation can create an overload which will slow down your progress.